fictionco/fiction/@docs/overview/introduction/index.md

 Hitting the right balance of needs has led Factor to be used in production by many organizations.
 Once you learn the basics, you'll love how easy it is to create superior websites and apps.

 Every day Factor powers some of the most powerful yet scalable apps on the internet.
-It's modern architecture allows for portability, performance, and optimization which allows you to do more.
+Its modern architecture allows for portability, performance, and optimization which allows you to do more.

 ## The Problem Factor Solves

-Building quality JavaScript apps is hard.There is simply too much reinventing of the wheel.
+Building quality JavaScript apps is hard.
+There is too much reinventing of the wheel.
 Developers are forced to adopt too much code and things become complicated quickly.
 Months can be wasted on boilerplate functionality that doesn't add distinct value to your app.

-The solution is using a core framework that helps you with best practices and structure; and then gives you the ability to easily add plugins or themes to reach your mission specific goals.
+The solution is using a core framework that helps you with best practices and structure; and then gives you the ability to easily add plugins or themes to reach your mission-specific goals.
 Factor is here to help you with this.

 ## How Factor Is Different